Fabio-RibeiroB/Docker-Minecraft-Bedrock-Discord-Bot/README.md

 Discord bot plugin for [Minecraft bedrock edition on Docker](https://github.com/itzg/docker-minecraft-bedrock-server)

+Fabio-RibeiroB's edit: Work in progress.
+Containerising the bot to read from logs in shared volume as bedrock server and send messages to discord.

+Note to self: solve file not found issues.

 ## Overview

 I built a Minecraft bedrock edition server with Docker, but there was no proper plugin for that environment, so I created a Bot plugin for Discord.
 It currently supports the following features.